 - consulting with workplace safety representatives (if a union is recognised, your employer must set up and attend a workplace safety committee if two or more safety reps request one); and

-We’ve summarised our top 8 H&S responsibilities for employer’s in audio form to make it even easier for you.
+We’ve summarised our top 8 H&S responsibilities for employer’s in audio form to make it even easier..

 Health and Safety UK - Responsibilities of Employees

 As an employee, you have rights and you have responsibilities for your own well-being and that of your colleagues.

 Your most important responsibilities as an employee are:

 - to take reasonable care of your own health and safety

 - take reasonable care not to put other people – fellow employees and members of the public – at risk by what you do or don’t do in the course of your work

 - co-operate with your employer, making sure you get proper training and you understand and follow the company’s health and safety policies